 Rarely, perinatal infection can occur, both through in utero transmission (across the placenta), and transmission through ingestion of milk from infected females.
 You get three points for remembering another parasite that can be transmitted like this.
 (Hint: the most common intestinal worm in puppies.)

-How do dogs and cats enter into the life cycle?
+How do cats and dogs enter into the life cycle?

 Animals can become infected through bites of the bug, eating infected bugs, or eating smaller infected animals.
 T. cruzi can be spread from animals to man and back again through the bites of the kissing bug.

-What harm does T. cruzi cause to dogs and cats?
+What harm does T. cruzi cause to cats and dogs?

 What harm does T. cruzi cause to humans?

 |In Africa, another species of trypanosomes causes African sleeping sickness that is spread by the tsetse fly.